Full Guide on Pergola Staining & Sealing

 How often should I stain or seal my pergola?

 If you’ve opted to stain or seal your pergola, the frequency of re-staining and re-sealing your pergola depends on your climate and the type of stain or sealant you choose.
 Timeframes range from every year to every 2-3 years.
+Brush off any visible dirt with a soft cloth or brush and you’re ready to add that seasonal coat of stain to give your pergola a refresh!

 What weather conditions are best for staining and sealing wood?